ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/faq_en.md

 ## What is a randomizer?
 A randomizer is a modification of a video game which reorganizes the items required to progress through the game.
-A normal play-through of a game might require you to require item A to unlock item B, then C, and so forth.
+A normal play-through of a game might require you to use item A to unlock item B, then C, and so forth.
 In a randomized game, you might first find item C, then A, then B.

 This transforms games from a linear experience into a puzzle, presenting players with a new challenge each time they